telerik/xaml-docs/controls/radgridview/export/events/elementexporting-elementexported.md

 ---
-title: ElementExporting & ElementExported
+title: ElementExporting and ElementExported
-page_title:  ElementExporting & ElementExported
+page_title:  ElementExporting and ElementExported
 description:  Learn how to utilize the ElementExporting and ElementExported events which are fired when you export data from RadGridView - Telerik's WPF DataGrid.
 slug: gridview-export-events-elementexporting-elementexported
 tags: grid,export,events,elementexporting,elementexported